Naxumi/roblox-arcane-odyssey-macro-fishing/README.md

 - Hook bypasses `BlockInput` but needs admin privileges
 - Alternative: Close PowerShell window (input will unblock)

+### Pause/resume hotkeys not working
+**Problem:** Ctrl+, or Ctrl+. doesn't pause/resume the script **Solutions:**
+- **Run PowerShell as Administrator** (required for keyboard hooks)
+- Check if Ctrl key is working properly on your keyboard
+- Make sure you're pressing the comma (,) and period (.) keys, not < or >
+- Enable debug mode to see if keypresses are being detected
+- Check console output for "Script paused" or "Script resumed" messages

+### Script won't resume after pausing
+**Problem:** Pressed Ctrl+. but script still paused **Solutions:**
+- Try pressing Ctrl+. again (may need to register)
+- Check Discord for resume notification to confirm it worked
+- Enable debug mode to see current pause state
+- Check console shows "Script resumed" message
+- As last resort, use Ctrl+Alt+M emergency stop and restart

+### Pause notification not appearing in Discord
+**Problem:** Script pauses but no Discord notification **Solutions:**
+- Verify `ENABLE_DISCORD_NOTIFICATIONS = True` in config.py
+- Check Discord webhook URL is correct
+- Test webhook with a catch notification first
+- Check console for "Discord notification sent" messages
+- Webhook may be rate-limited (small delay between messages)

 ### Combat detection behavior
 - **Fresh screenshots**: Each of the 3 Discord messages gets a newly captured screenshot for real-time updates
 - **Macro pausing**: Fishing and eating automatically stop when combat detected, resume when cleared
 - **Random movement**: WASD keys pressed randomly (0.3-1.2s hold, 0.5-2.0s intervals) to simulate human evasion
 - **Movement stops**: Random movement automatically stops when combat clears
 - **Debug logs**: Enable debug mode to see detailed movement actions (which keys, durations)

+### Auto-cast milestone pause behavior
+**Problem:** Script keeps auto-pausing at multiples of 5 auto-casts **This is intentional!** The script auto-pauses to alert you of potential issues:

+**Why it pauses:**
+- Auto-casting means no fish bites are being detected
+- Could indicate wrong fishing location, bad detection images, or game issues
+- Prevents wasting hours fishing in the wrong spot

+**What to check when paused:**
+1. Are you in the correct fishing location?
+2. Are detection images matching your game resolution?
+3. Is the fishing bite indicator actually appearing?
+4. Check `POINT_CONFIDENCE` - may need adjustment
+5. Look at the Discord screenshot to see what game looks like

+**How to continue:**
+- Press **Ctrl+.** to resume if everything looks correct
+- Or press **Ctrl+Alt+M** to emergency stop and investigate further

+### Video recording not working
+**Problem:** Videos not being created or uploaded to Discord **Solutions:**
+- Check `RECORD_DETECTION_VIDEO = True` in config.py
+- Ensure OpenCV is installed: `pip install opencv-python`
+- Videos only record when detection **issues** occur (timeout or low confidence)
+- Check screenshot folder for .mp4 files
+- Enable debug mode to see video recording status
+- Increase `VIDEO_DURATION` if videos seem too short

+### Runtime webhook override not working
+**Problem:** Custom webhook URL not being used **Solutions:**
+- Make sure you pasted the full webhook URL at startup prompt
+- Verify the URL starts with `https://discord.com/api/webhooks/`
+- Check console output confirms "Using custom webhook"
+- Test the webhook manually to ensure it's valid
+- Note: Pause/resume notifications always use config webhook (limitation)

 ---